Managing Partner and CEO

 During his 25-year career as inventor, entrepreneur, CEO and venture capitalist, Dr. Afeyan has co-founded and helped build 26 successful life science and technology startups.
 He was founder and CEO of PerSeptive Biosystems, a leader in the bio-instrumentation field that grew to over $100M in annual sales within six years from its first sales.
 After PerSeptive's acquisition by Perkin Elmer/Applera Corporation in 1998, he was Senior Vice President and Chief Business Officer of Applera, where he initiated and oversaw the creation of Celera Genomics.

-Dr. Afeyan is a member of Board of Trustees of Skolkovo Institute of Science and Technology, a new research university co-founded by MIT and based in Moscow, Russia.
-He is also a member of the Board of Overseers of the Boston Symphony Orchestra.
+Dr. Afeyan received a Technology Pioneer 2012 award from the World Economic Forum in recognition of the breakthrough solar fuel technology being developed at Joule Unlimited.
+He currently serves as Chairman of the Global Agenda Council on Emerging Technologies of the World Economic Forum.
+He is a member of the Board of Overseers of the Boston Symphony Orchestra.
 In addition, he is co-founder and board member of the National Competitiveness Foundation of Armenia, a private-public partnership to promote economic development in the former Soviet Republic of Armenia, and he serves on the board of AmeriaBank, a leading bank in Armenia.
 In 2008 he received the Ellis Island Medal of Honor, an award granted to outstanding Americans who have distinguished themselves as United States citizens and who have enabled their ancestry groups to maintain their identities while becoming integral parts of American life.
-Dr. Afeyan also received a Technology Pioneer 2012 award from the World Economic Forum in recognition of the breakthrough solar fuel technology being developed at Joule Unlimited.
-He currently serves as Chairman of the Global Agenda Council on Emerging Technologies of the World Economic Forum.